MattMores/CleverNote/README.md

 ### Create A Note

-Users can add a new note, select which Notebook to add it to, or create a new notebook - all displayed and executed without refreshing the page.
+Users can add a new note, select which Notebook to add it to (or create a new notebook) - all displayed and executed without refreshing the page.

 <img width="1039" alt="CreateANote" src="https://user-images.githubusercontent.com/79879179/139515829-76e08cc5-cfe1-4033-8e7c-64d25b8ca8cd.png">